tsmith512/tsmithcreative/content/blog/2024-01-05-motion-activated-camera/index.md

 As noted, there are three ways I integrate with Motion:

-- _"What's up there right now?"_ --- Motion as a raw video source in Home Assistant with its "Motion JPEG" video stream
+- _"What's up there right now?"_ --- Motion as a video source in Home Assistant with its "Motion JPEG" video stream
 - _"Intruder alert!"_ --- Motion &rarr; Home Assistant via webhook when movement is detected
 - _"How did they get in?"_ --- Motion &rarr; Stream _and_ Home Assistant when a new video is captured

 ### _What's up there now?_ Watching the MJPEG in Home Assistant

-Motion will start a Motion JPEG live stream by default, but it needs to be configured to allow access from other hosts.
+Motion will start a "Motion JPEG" live stream by default, but it needs to be configured to allow access from other hosts.
 See Motion's docs on [Live Stream options](https://motion-project.github.io/motion_config.html#OptDetail_Stream) for full details, but change this in `/etc/motion/motion.conf`